0xLJoseb/Apuntes/Buff Writeup/Buff Writeup.md

 So, to verify this, by clicking on the address '0x68a98a7b', we will press [F2] to set a breakpoint.
 ![breakpoint](https://github.com/0xLJoseb/Apuntes/blob/main/Buff%20Writeup/Content%26/breakpoint.PNG)

+Once the breakpoint is set, we need to execute our exploit.
+Our exploit should look like this so far:

 ```python3
 #!/usr/bin/python3